Ecotone 19, the 10th Anniversary issue, is now available.

 Associate Editor: Beth Staples

-Ecotone, founded in 2005, is a semiannual journal that seeks to reimagine place.
+Ecotone, founded in 2005, is a semiannual literary magazine that seeks to reimagine place.
 Each issue brings together the literary and the scientific, the personal and the biological, the urban and the rural.
 An ecotone is a transition zone between two adjacent ecological communities, containing the characteristic species of each.
 It is therefore a place of danger or opportunity, a testing ground.
 We embrace and celebrate these ecotones by breaking out of the pen of the purely literary and wandering freely among the disciplines.
 Our goal is to publish a vibrant rather than docile literature of place.
 You won’t find the hushed tones and clichés of much of so-called nature writing in our pages.

 Contributors have included winners of the Pulitzer Prize and the National Book Award, as well as MacArthur, Guggenheim, and NEA fellows.
 But you’ll see that we’re just as excited to provide a home for new talents.